SoftInstigate/restheart-website/docs/plugins/overview.md

 ## Introduction

-RESTHeart Platform works *out-of-the-box* by merely installing it and requires no coding.
+RESTHeart works *out-of-the-box* by merely installing it and requires no coding.
 On the other side real applications often need the API to be extended in some way.

 {:.alert.alert-success}
-RESTHeart Platform can be extended via *Plugins*.
+RESTHeart can be extended via *Plugins*.

 Both `restheart-platform-core` and `restheart-platform-security` make use of Plugins.